isabella232/BitHeroesS20/blogp3.md

 First, I created a new React Component called `Cam.js`  for our webcam.
 [Here](https://github.com/natalieh235/songrecproject/blob/webcam/client/src/components/FormFolder/Webcam.js) is the complete `Cam.js` code.
 I'll be breaking down in the code into individual pieces:

-First, all of our import statments, including the one for `react-webcam`.
+Import all of the required packages, including the one for `react-webcam`.

 ```js
 //Cam.js